 Dublin Castle was a Viking castle in the 13th century, later it was the headquarters of the English and the British.
 In 1922, with Irish independence, the castle “went back” to the Irish.
 The castle is worth a visit, especially if you consider what history has taken place here.
 Besides, the great surprise is that there is a museum in the castle, which makes it extra unique.

 One of the best things about Dublin is that there are many pubs and public places to play live music.
 The music is very different which makes it a lot of fun.
 You will hear all kinds of music, enjoy!
 We always enjoyed our Irish food in the evening in a pub with live Celtic music in the background.

 Tip: a rule of thumb that we always use is when you stop and listen to an artist is to give them a small fee.
 After all, this stimulates them to do what they do😊.

 The Phoenix park is the largest city park in all of Europe.
 You can see deer in this park which is great fun.
 The park has been open for 350 years and is a nice piece of Dublin history.
 You can visit the park by walking or you can rent and bike.
 A very nice activity is to have a picnic in the afternoon.
 Be warned because the deer’s are very curious.

 In addition to Ireland’s most famous drink Guinness, Ireland has another well-known drink, Irish whiskey.
 If you are a whiskey lover and want to do a tour you need to follow the Jameson Whiskey Distillery Tour, because during this tour you also taste the whiskey.
 A very nice tour in which you get all the explanation from the process to making the Whiskey in less than an hour.
-You can easily book a ticket via below link.
+You can easily book a ticket via the below link.